Hart Textile Materials Guide: Raffia

 - Professional intervention recommended for stains

-General care principles are detailed in our guide on upholstery fabric care.
+General maintenance principles are detailed in our guide dedicated to upholstery fabric maintenance.

 Raffia is a renewable and biodegradable fiber.
-Its environmental impact depends heavily on harvesting and processing conditions.
-When harvested responsibly and used for durable surfaces, it can be part of a sustainable approach.
+Its environmental impact depends heavily on harvesting and transformation conditions.
+When reasonably harvested and used for durable surfaces, it can fit into a responsible logic.

-However, its decorative use sometimes involves backing materials, adhesives, or treatments that modify its overall ecological profile.
+However, its decorative use sometimes involves substrates, adhesives, or treatments that modify its overall ecological profile.

 Compared to jute or sisal, raffia is significantly less resistant but much more visually expressive.
-Where sisal structures a floor, raffia structures the gaze.
-It follows a decorative logic, not a functional one.
+Where sisal structures a floor, raffia structures a gaze.
+It fits into a decorative logic, not a functional one.

-– you’re seeking a strong, natural material effect
+– you seek a strong and natural material effect

 – the space is humid or dusty